adeal-network/docs/README.md

 Join our vibrant community to discuss the aDeal Network, share ideas, and get help:

-- **Discord**: Our Discord server is the best place to engage with the development team and the community.
+- **Discord**: Our Discord server [aDeal Network](https://discord.gg/D4UT3ZyUAE) is the best place to engage with the development team and the community.
 - **Twitter**: Follow us on Twitter [@aDealNetwork](https://twitter.com/adealnetwork) for the latest updates and announcements.

 ## License